danzsmith53/modelarchiver-1/README.md

 first elements returned.
 So, in this case, the PCA score method returns an array of 3 elements: the one floating point number input, and then the list, and the other floating point number.
 + The `metadata` method could describe parameters and training information that might be interesting to the client, for example, that a PCA Model was trained with mean-center data and whether a 'k' value was provided. `metadata` is mostly free-form.

 These methods allow apps and services to consume an externally trained model.
 When dealing with model creation frameworks that do *not* use this particular Model interface (that is, most frameworks),  an *adaptor* can be written to present these four methods.

-The final aspect of MAR is the ModelReader, also from the "tapanalyticstoolkit.scoring-interfaces".
+The final aspect of MAR is the ModelReader, also from the "trustedanalytics.scoring-interfaces".
 This reader has the responsibility of loading a model into memory from a MAR zip file.
 The MAR zip file must contain all the code dependencies require to load the model and execute the methods described above.